icegoat9/picohaven/picohaven_source.md

 Developer notes-to-self to accompany PICOhaven source code, to make it easier to remember the big picture if I take a break and come back to it.
+And perhaps they'll be useful to others.
+I don't claim to be a software engineering expert, this is not my day job :), but I iterated a number of times to get here.

-These have not been fully cleaned up so may have some obsolete notes...
+*These have not been fully cleaned up so may include some obsolete notes / global variables no longer used...*

 # Running Game
 This file is focused on development notes not play notes.
 See [README.md](README.md) for a game overview and where and how to play it.

 # Development Workflow / Build + Run notes

+The game source is primarily split between two files:
+- `picohaven###.lua` -- main game code, about 1700 lines of PICO-8 flavored Lua, plus comments
+- `picohaven###.p8` -- the game 'cart' which has sprites, map, sfx (plus some game strings stored in unused gfx/sfx space via helper cart storedatatocart...), and which includes a .lua file of code

+Typical development + test loop:
-- Edit the source code in picohaven###.lua (using VScode or another external editor-- it is too large for the PICO-8 built-in editor to open with its in-code comments)
+- Edit the source code in `picohaven###.lua` (using VScode or another external editor-- it is too large for the PICO-8 built-in editor to open because of its in-code comments, which I didn't want to remove)
-- Whenever you want to run it, strip comments and whitespace with a command like:
+- Whenever you want to run it, strip comments and whitespace with a command like this (suggested on PICO-8 forums):
   -  `./minify_reg.sh picohaven100e.lua minify_rules2.sed > picohaven100e_minify.lua`
-- In PICO-8, load and run picohaven100.p8 (which as of this writing is a cart that just includes sprite, sfx, and game data, and includes the source in picohaven100e_minify.lua).
-If it's already open you can just hit Ctrl-R (after running the minify_reg command above)
+- In the PICO-8 application, load and run picohaven100.p8 (which as of this writing includes the source from picohaven100e_minify.lua).
+If it's already open you can just hit Ctrl-R to reload changes (after running the minify_reg command above), which gives a nice quick testing loop
+  - Edit the picohaven###.p8 file when needed to edit graphics, maps, sound, music
-- INFO at the PICO-8 commandline will show token/character usage
+- Note: INFO at the PICO-8 commandline after a change will show token/character usage

 # Source code organization & overview

-The source code itself has a table of contents for code organization and moderately detailed comments.
+The source code itself has a table of contents for code organization ,and moderately detailed in-code comments.

 In addition, some notes I refer back to during development:

+## Color palette

+The game uses a reduced palette of 8 colors (with exceptions for the player and final boss):
+- 0 (black) -- general use
+- 1 (dark blue) -- environment (water)
+- 5 (dark grey) -- general use
+- 6 (light grey) -- text, obstacles, general use
+- 7 (white) -- emphasized text
+- 8 (red) -- health, wound, attacks, warnings, elite enemy eyes, sprite highlights
+- 12 (cyan) -- selection cursor, selected items, button-press prompts, sparing use as sprite highlights
+- 13 (purplish grey) -- treasure, general use

-## Sprite Flags
+## Sprite Flag Meanings

 - 0: actor initialization during initlevel
 - 1: impassible (to move and LOS)